-- 50cm) tetrahedron, made from four 25 cm pyramids, would have edges of length 50 centimetres.
+(Stage 1 - 50cm) made from four 25 cm pyramids, would have edges of length 50 centimetres in a perfect model.

-Then 4 of the Stage 1 tetrahedra are used to make the Stage 2 - 1 metre model, and 4 of those to make the next one Stage 3 - 2 metres, and so on, and so on.
-At each stage of the construction 4 tetrahedra are used to make a bigger tetrahedron and the lengths of the edges are double the lengths of the edges at the previous stage.
+Four of the Stage 1 tetrahedra are used to make the Stage 2 (1 metre) model, and four of those to make the next one, Stage 3 (2 metres) and so on, and so on.
+At each stage of the construction four tetrahedra are used to make a bigger tetrahedron and the lengths of the edges are double the lengths of the edges at the previous stage.

-This white 3D printed model shows the construction of the red balloon model.
+This white 3D printed model shows the construction of the ideal red balloon model.